josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🪞_states_project_their_own_structure_onto_rivals.md

 ---

-# 🪞 X. States See Rivals Through Mirrors
+## 🪞 States See Rivals Through Mirrors

 The phrase:
 > “states project their own structure onto rivals”